1Password/solutions/connect/reverse-sharing/README.md

    - `-p 5000:5000`: Map port 5000 on your host to port 5000 in the container.
    - `-e VARIABLE="VALUE"`: Set the required environment variables.
    - `--name my-basic-op-app`: Assign a name to the container.

+4. **Access the Application:** Open your web browser and navigate to `http://localhost:5000`.
+Enter the bearer token with write access to the target vault (the API token for your 1Password Connect server) in the form.
+5. **Create Item:** Fill in the Title (required), Username, Password, and Notes fields for the new 1Password Login item.
+6. **Submit:** Click "Create Item".
+You will see a success or error message displayed on the page.

 ## Usage